AndrewTrieu/shopping-lists/README.md

 ## Notes

-- When you access the application for the first time, it might display `Internal Server Error`.
+- When you access the application for the first time, it might display `Internal Server Error` or there are no shopping list.
 This is because Fly.io will spin up a new instance of the application for you and it needs a few seconds to start up.
 Subsequent requests will be much faster.
 - Playwright tests might not be able to start, due to connection errors created by